Your browser version is no longer supported, so you may experience issues while using this site.

 If mould has already set in, there’s a few ways you can try and get it under control.

 Anti-mould sprays can help kill mould, as can regular spot wiping with soapy water.
-Or, a water and vinegar solution, a cloth, and some muscle should give it a good scare!
+Alternatively, a solution of vinegar and water, a cloth, and some muscle should give the mould a good scare.

 Read more:

 Insurance is issued by AAI Limited ABN 48 005 297 807 trading as Suncorp Insurance.
 Consider the Product Disclosure Statement before making a decision about this insurance.
-This advice has been prepared without taking into account your particular objectives, financial situations or needs, so you should consider whether it is appropriate for you before acting on it.
-AAI Insurance shall not be held liable for any loss or damage caused by any reliance on or use of the contents of this article.
+The TMD is also available.
+Limits, conditions and exclusions apply.
+This advice has been prepared without taking into account your particular objectives, financial situation or needs, so you should consider whether it is appropriate for you before acting on it.